lcook/.shrc.d/README.md

 is made outside of this.

-Local modifications, as indicated by a `.local` suffix are intended for adhoc/personal environments/ hosts, that may not be the default options on other systems.
+Local modifications, as indicated by a `.local` suffix are intended for personal environments, that may not be the default options on other systems.

 For setting defaults based on the type of underlying operating-system, place files in host/`$(uname -s)`/,